-We understand that in many cultures people only talk to mental health counselors when they face emergencies, but in the U.S. it's widely understood that almost anyone can benefit from talking things through and hearing a different perspective.
+We understand that in many cultures people only talk to mental health counselors when they face emergencies, but in the U.S. it's widely understood almost anyone can benefit from them.

 MEDICAL CARE AND INSURANCE OFF CAMPUS

 The medical care system in the US is private and for-profit.
 Doctors, hospitals, and pharmacies charge the patient for the services performed.
 In many other countries, the government provides these services.
 In the US, the patient is responsible for paying all medical bills.